jundalisay/superb/content/en/research/indian/gita/chapter-09.md

-Krishna.
+Krishna said:

-Now I will teach you <!--  I open unto you--whose heart Rejects not--that  --> thelast lore, deepest-concealed.
+Now I will teach you <!--  I open unto you--whose heart Rejects not--that  --> the last lore, deepest-concealed.

 <!--  That farthest secret of My Heavens and Earths,
 Which but to know shall set thee free from ills,-- -->